PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 ---
-# Generalization on another dataset - Cantoría
+# Generalization capabilities on a new dataset: Cantoría

 For these results, we trained the different models on the __BCBSQ__ dataset, and evaluated them on the __Cantoría__ dataset.
 These results are showed in the table 3 of the paper, and the audio examples are presented below.